zephyrproject-rtos/trusted-firmware-m/docs/design_documents/symmetric_initial_attest.rst

-Symmetric key algorithm based Initial Attestation (*symmetric Initial Attestation* for short) signs and verifies Initial Attestation Token (IAT) with a symmetric crypotgraphy signature scheme, such as HMAC.
+Symmetric key algorithm based Initial Attestation (*symmetric Initial Attestation* for short) signs and verifies Initial Attestation Token (IAT) with a symmetric cryptography signature scheme, such as HMAC.
 It can reduce TF-M binary size and memory footprint on ultra-constrained devices without integrating asymmetric ciphers.